 Three storey building with flats and shops

 I have made several of these models in N scale (1:148) by printing at 51% full size onto matt photographic card (220 gsm).
-Where I felt it to be necessary, I reinforce it with thicker card.
+Where I felt it to be necessary, I reinforced it with thicker card.
 Windows and doors are also printed and glued behind openings cut in the outer card layer.
 The pieces I then glue together with PVA glue.
 I find a Stick It!
 Glue Pen very useful; it can be bought from several suppliers on Ebay.
 For larger areas, it can be used straight from the pen, but for small items, I put a blob on a piece of card and then use a cocktail stick to transfer a small amount.

 I have enjoyed making these models for three reasons:-